datavized/code-style/readme.md

 # Datavized Code Style

-Our code style is based on Crockfor's, with a few modifications.
-We use
+Our code style is based on Crockford's, with a few modifications.

 ## The Basics
 - Indent with tabs, not spaces